sf-wdi-36/ruby-lightning-talks/gist.md

 # HTTP Party

-The power of api requests made easy with HTTP Party!
+The power of api requests, made easy with HTTP Party!

-## Whats So Great About HTTP Party
+## What's So Great About HTTP Party?

 <li> Setting all the headers!
 <li> Making life easy with apis!